 In addition to the services that you offer, how do you decide which products to stock?

-Beauty has such an emotional connection—how it makes you feel.
-Beauty is a ritual and should be enjoyed, from the packaging to scent.
+Beauty has such an emotional connection.
+How it makes you feel.
+Beauty is a ritual and should be enjoyed from the packaging to the scent.
 So, I personally try everything before we buy.
-And I have to connect with it, or I could not authentically get behind it to sell to customers.
+And I have to connect with it or I could not authentically get behind it to sell to customers.

-Also, I pay attention to where brands are stocked—it’s important to see who you are included with, whether it’s an independent store or department store.
+Also, I pay attention to where brands are stocked.
+It’s important to see who you are included with, whether it’s an independent store or a department store.

 As an apothecary and salon, how important are product education, training and support from your brand partners?
 And is there advice you wish you could share with up and coming brands on this?